Musk1507/irproject/readme.md

 1. Clone the repository.
 2. Open in any python compatible editor.
-3. Run ```Pyhton3 launch.py```  in the current working directory in powershell/terminal.
+3. Open launch.py and run.
-   or Go to ".vscode", in settings.json paste your python.exe route.
-Then open launch.py and run.
+   or Run ```Pyhton3 launch.py```  in the current working directory in powershell/terminal.
 4. Open Browser and go to ```localhost:5000```

 ### Grading links: